 Disabling the Movie plugin may be enough to get playback to happen via something else.
 (Note that this will also disable some of the metadata columns which the Movie plugin provides.)

 If you don't get the results you want after disabling the Movie plugin, configure the ActiveX + Preview + Office + Web plugin to tell it to use something else for the appropriate file extension, if other viewers are installed.
 The ActiveX + Preview + Office + Web plugin acts as a bridge between Opus and other types of components which can display files.

 Opus should be able to play MPEG & AVI (via the Movie plugin in viewer panes), MP3 & WAV (via the File -> File Commands -> Play Sounds built-in music player) out of the box.
 (Some AVI files will require an additional codec such as FFDShow.
 See the sections below for how to get it.)

 MP4 is supported out of the box by Windows 7 and above.

 MKV is supported out of the box by Windows 10 and above.

 (2021 update: In the last few years of Windows 10 updates, video playback seems less likely to work out of the box for some reason.
-The quickest fix is often the Alternative movie playback plugins section near the bottom of this first post.
+The quickest fix is often the Alternative movie playback plugins section at the top of this first post.
 We're working on a new Movie plugin which makes this easier.)

 If any of these formats stop working in Opus it's probably because something has broken the registry settings for them (usually when taking over the file formats in an incorrect way.)